openssl/general-policies/policies/glossary.md

 _OpenSSL Technical Committee_

 In the past this group was overseeing all technical aspects of the project.
-It was replaced partially by the respective Technical Advisory Comittees of the OpenSSL Foundation and the OpenSSL Corporation.
-Some of the responsibilities of the former OTC are handled by the engineering managers of the OpenSSL Foundation and the OpenSSL Corporation.
+The responsibilities of OTC have been replaced by the changes noted in various policies between the OpenSSL Foundation and OpenSSL Corporation directors and the engineering managers of the OpenSSL Foundation and the OpenSSL Corporation.

 ## Patch release